jvedder/nucleo_F030R8_stepper/README.md

 Tinkering with a **Big Easy Driver** stepper motor driver board using an STM32 **Nucleo-F030R8** board.

 Initially using a GPIO for stepping, but may later change to a timer.
 Copied the TIM16 config code from another project for now.
 Also may use a poteniometer wired to PA0 = ADC1_IN0.
 Copied the ADC1 code from another project for now.
 The TIM16 and ADC1 drivers are hand-written (and include the CubeMX HAL code for reference).

-The current frequency is output on the STLINK UART (38400,8N1) and udated every 100 ms.

 ## Requirements

  - "Nucleo-F030R9" Developement Board from [ST Microelectronics](https://www.st.com/)